-Figure 2: Color enhancement.
+Figure 6: Shape perception enhancement through color modification.
 The color-enhancing technique in action on the Laurana model [Aim03].
 Represented objects are less than 10 cm tall (crosshairs are 1 cm spaced).
-In each pair of images, the left model is a standard uniform color reproduction, while on the right the same 3D model has been printed with enhanced color: many small details whose shading is canceled by the sub-surface scattering effect are again visible in the model on the right.
-Images courtesy of Cignoni et al. [CGPS08].
+In each pair of images, the left model is a standard uniform color reproduction, while on the right the same 3D model has been printed with enhanced color: many small geometric details whose shading is canceled by the sub-surface scattering effect are again visible in the model on the right [CGPS08].